Blog

 Portals go beyond an analytics interface and fancy reports.
 They allow managers to drive change by being able to act on the metrics in the portal, driving a cycle of continuous improvement.
 This applies to both classic engineering metrics and standards related metrics.

-What engineering metrics should you be measuring?
+What engineering metrics should you measure?

+There are many types of engineering metrics.
 Engineering metrics can be anything, really.
 You may want more insights into processes or even want to measure time to market for a certain feature, or to closely monitor the health of tenants you’ve provided to your enterprise customers.
 In some cases, you want to track metrics that provide insight into team collaboration or responsiveness, such as various response times and wait times.

 Software engineering intelligence metrics